zettsu-t/cppMockgen/howToUse.md

 to test the caller alone.
 Making stubs automatically eases this burden.

+To avoid compilation errors, stub variables take their initializer that CppMockGen generates
+* 0 for constant pointers : T* const (not pointers to const variables : const T*)
+* First members of enums and enum classes (may not be equal to 0)
+* Unspecified for other cases and implicitly defined default initializers are used

 ### Arguments of constructors for generated classes

 The generated mock, forwarder and decorator class inherit a tested